 Community & Professional

-Design-Build Institute of America, Member of Legislative and Legal Committee; Founding Board Member of Western Pacific Region, 1994-present
+Design-Build Institute of America, Member of Legislative Committee and Owner Advisor Committee; Founding Board Member of Western Pacific Region, 1994-present

 Women's Transportation Seminar - Los Angeles, Board Member, 2001-present

-American Bar Association, Member of Public Contract Law Section and Forum on the Construction Law
+American Bar Association, Member of Public Contract Law Section and Forum on Construction Law

 Education Through Music - Los Angeles, Board Secretary

 Honors & Recognitions

 Named one of the Most Influential Women Lawyers honoree, Los Angeles Business Journal, 2017

 Transportation MVP, Law360, 2016